vectorgrp/xcp-lite/README.md

 The code should work on Linux, Windows and Mac, Intel and ARM.

-The project creates a library crate xcp and a main application to showcase usage.
-There are more basic examples in the examples folder.
+The project creates a library crate xcp and a main application to demonstrate all use case.
+A entry level example is hello_xcp in the example folder.
+There are other, more specific examples in the examples folder.
 There is an integration test, where the crate a2lfile is used to verify the generated A2L file and a quick and dirty, tokio based XCP client with hardcoded DAQ decoding for blackbox testing.